fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 There are several concepts we need to go over.
 But we will skip those for now and learn about Docker first!

 Let us start with the command <i>docker container run</i> that is used to run images within a container.
 The command structure is the following: _container run <i>IMAGE-NAME</i>_ that we will tell Docker to create a container from an image.
-A particularily nice feature of the command is that it can run a container even if the image to run is not downloaded on our device yet.
+A particularly nice feature of the command is that it can run a container even if the image to run is not downloaded on our device yet.

 Let us run the command